alvarezsound/Cpp-and-Unreal-Projects/README.md

 Gif of player using jump boost and collecting coins

 ### Story 4:
 The next assigned story was to create a hidden key blueprint allowing the character to open the door to the final section of the level.
+If there player tries to open the door without the key, an alert HUD will pop up telling them that a key is needed.

 ![HoC](/Images/HoC_Key.png)
 ![HoC](/Images/Hoc_Door.png)